botworld-wiki/beatburger.github.io/_bots/virus.md

 botRarity: "Epic"
 botRaritySortOrder: "4"
 botAcquisition: "<a href='/virus#uberbot' title='Epic jobs serie to get Virus'>Uberbot</a>"
-botOpinion: "Having higher health in exchange of damage reduction.
-Virus is one of the best bots in general.
-Virus acts potentially as a game changer in the arena, as well as performing extremely well in danger zone.
-Way to use Virus is spamming Hypercharge on it to release the ult quickly.
-Or else, equipping several rare ultimate cooldown boosters can makes Virus uses its ult rapidly."
+botOpinion: "Having higher amount of health than usual in exchange of damage output reduction.
+Virus is considered one of the most viable bots in general.
+Virus performs extremely good in arena and can be a game changer, as well as helping clearing mega bot in danger zone."
 searchKeywords: ""